Project-Counter/cop5/source/03-specifications/02-formats-for-counter-reports.rst

      - 123456

    * - *Mmm-yyyy*
      - A series of columns with usage for each month covered by the report.
 The format is *Mmm-yyyy*.
-Note: In the JSON format this is represented by Begin_Date and End_Date date elements for each month.
+Note: In the JSON format this is represented by the Counts element with the months in *yyyy-mm* format.
      - All COUNTER Reports and Standard Views of COUNTER Reports
      - May-2024